Tom Brady leads greatest comeback in Super Bowl history as Patriots beat Falcons in OT

 HOUSTON – Down 25 points in the third quarter, Tom Brady delivered the greatest comeback in Super Bowl history on Sunday, befitting of his status as greatest quarterback of all time.

-New England, down and almost out against Atlanta in the third quarter, stormed back to force overtime and then won their fifth Super Bowl 34-28.
+New England, down and almost out against Atlanta in the third quarter, stormed back to force overtime and then won their fifth Super Bowl, 34-28.
 Brady captured his fourth Super Bowl MVP award by throwing for 466 yards and two touchdowns.

 Brady and company officially claimed the Lombardi Trophy after James White capped the Patriots’ overtime drive with a 2-yard touchdown run, ending an eight-play, 75-yard drive against a gassed Falcons defense.